Lionel Jospin: Prime minister

 An enhancement of the universal CMU health scheme was carried out, through the abolition of the spending ceiling for dentistry and the extension of the 'direct settlement' system for former benefit recipients whose income now exceeded the statutory ceiling.
 Paid paternity leave was introduced, and a law was passed to reform employee savings schemes The main purpose of this legislation was to increase the duration and scope of employee savings schemes, by extending them to employees of small and medium-sized businesses and increasing the 'lock-in' period for employee savings from 5 to 10 years.

 The Jospin Government also established (within the framework of a policy to improve coverage for industrial diseases) of a compensation fund for asbestos victims, and extended the right to asylum.
 A conditional amnesty for illegal immigrants was carried out, with some 75,000 obtaining legal residence as a result.
 Measures aimed at reintegrating the very long-term unemployed into the workforce were strengthened in 1998, and emergency groups were set up that same year in each département coordinated by the senior local representatives of the government at département level (préfets), with the objective of examining individual payments to those most in need.
 An overhaul of housing assistance scales was carried out, and a law on gender equality at work was introduced.
 This legislation removed the ban on night work for women, and introduced new regulations for this type of work, with covered all employees.
 A social security funding law for 2002 was passed which, amongst other measures, provided a general rise in pensions and increased paternity leave (from 3 to 11 days).

 Some structural barriers to employment were removed by making it easier to combine income from work with income from social transfers.
 Capital incomes were taxed more heavily, while various measures were introduced which benefited lower social strata and improved their purchasing power.
 Employees were the sole beneficiaries of lowered welfare contributions.
 Welfare benefits were raised, while income tax progression was increased, with tax cuts benefiting lower-income groups more strongly than higher-groups.
 Lower-income sections of the population received targeted support, and almost all tax measures introduced by the Jospin Government sought to stimulate demand and reduce inequality.
 Between 1997 and 2002, purchasing power as a proportion of household revenue from by 16%, the biggest five-year increase in over twenty years.
 In addition, total government spending rose 8.9% from 1997 to 2002.
 Altogether, the social and economic policies implemented by the Jospin Government helped to reduce social and economic inequalities, with income inequality in terms of the Gini coefficient falling between 1997 and 2001.

 In international affairs, Jospin mostly steered clear of foreign policy, but in 2000 he denounced Hezbollah's "terrorist attacks against Israeli soldiers and civilian populations", a position markedly more pro-Israel than Chirac's.
-On 26 February, when Jospin visited Birzeit University, Palestinian students threw stones at him, causing a minor injury.
+On 26 February, when Jospin visited Birzeit University, Palestinian students threw stones at him, causing him a minor injury.